send2dan/public/README.md

 This repository includes presentations I’ve delivered (and the code used to deliver them), including:
 - an online workshop on Producing Parameterised Reports using purrr and Quarto; and
 - a plenary talk on Predicting Antimicrobial Resistance Rates (AMR) using R and Sharing the Results in the form of Parameterised Reports produced using Quarto.
+- a plebary talk on Patient-Level Analytics That Work: Using R to Achieve Rapid, Sustained MRSA Screening Compliance Improvements (delivered @ RPySOC 2025, the NHS-R/NHS.pycom Open Source Conference)

 # Who am I?